top of page

 What is your favorite journey?

-Motherhood, although it was the hardest, scariest, and worrisome, I wouldn’t have changed it or given it up for anything else.
+Motherhood (smile), because although it is the hardest, scariest, and worrisome thing to do, I wouldn’t change being a mother or give it up for anything else.
+The rewards are beyond easily explained.

 What do you do as a hobby?